eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/status/status.rst

-This status changes every time the :ref:`dds_layer_subscriber_dataReader` finds a :ref:`dds_layer_publisher_dataWriter` that matches the :ref:`dds_layer_topic_topic` and has a common partition, but with a QoS that is incompatible with the one defined on the :ref:`dds_layer_subscriber_dataReader`.
+This status changes every time the :ref:`dds_layer_subscriber_dataReader` finds a :ref:`dds_layer_publisher_dataWriter` that matches the :ref:`dds_layer_topic_topic` and has a common partition, but with a QoS configuration incompatible with the one defined on the :ref:`dds_layer_subscriber_dataReader`.

 List of status data members: